mF2C/cau-stfc/README.md

 #### Changed

  - Removed the IDKey parameter from the get Agent cert operation.
 IDKey validation is now handled by the Identification block.

+### 1.2 (30/08/2019)

+#### Changed

+ - Fixed a bug in the startup shell script, aligned code to work with the application arguments and updated README.md and Dockerfile.

 ## Contributors